 Is There an AI Bubble?

 Bubbles can only be conclusively identified after they’ve popped.
-That said, the AI industry does appear to be in the midst of one, insofar as widespread hype and an influx in speculative investments are driving much of its current growth.
+That said, the AI industry does have several characteristics of a bubble, insofar as widespread hype and an influx in speculative investments are driving much of its current growth.

 “The expectations of [AI] are far beyond what the technology can deliver,” Xun Wang, chief technology officer at marketing automation company Bloomreach, told Built In.
 “There’s a whole bunch of people who think that they can deploy this technology to solve everything and replace everything.
 But that’s just not going to happen.”

 Still, tech companies continue to promote ambitious AI visions, hoping they can figure out the revenue part later.
-And so the bubble keeps getting bigger.
+In 2025, Microsoft, Meta, Alphabet and Amazon plan to spend a combined $320 billion on AI and the data centers needed to power this technology as the competition heats up.
+And so, the bubble keeps getting bigger.

 When Did the AI Bubble Begin?